 By growing roses organically you can save money, reduce your workload, and support a sustainable eco-system that produces beautiful and fragrant roses throughout the growing season, for food, medicine, and aesthetics.

-When I was in the Toronto area last month I visited the Royal Botanical Gardens in Burlington.
+When I was in the Toronto area in June of 2018, I visited the Royal Botanical Gardens in Burlington.
 We were a week early to view the newly designed Centennial rose garden but they allowed us in for a peek.
-While we were there Cliff Carson, the Vice Chair of the Board of Directors came over and kindly answered our questions about the brand new rose garden that was just a week away from opening.
+While we were there Cliff Carson, the Vice Chair of the Board of Directors came over and kindly answered our questions about the brand new organic rose garden that was just a week away from opening.
 The visit to this rose garden was inspirational.

 The old centennial rose garden was planted in 1967, Canada’s 100th anniversary year, one year before my mother left Toronto, and brought me to Vancouver.
 It was planted with hybrid tea roses and floribunda roses, which are hard to keep disease free in the humid climate of Toronto.
+These varieties of roses are prone to fungal infections like black spot as well as insect predation from aphids, thrips, spider mites, and scale insects.
 50 years later the rose garden had languished and was in need of a complete overhaul.

 In 2009 the government passed laws which prohibited cosmetic pesticide and herbicide use.
-Those fashionable roses needed heavy chemical inputs to stay free of black spot, powdery mildew, mosaic virus, and the usual insect pests like aphids, Japanese beetles, and spider mites.
+Those fashionable roses needed heavy chemical spray to keep the foliage free of black spot, powdery mildew, mosaic virus, and the usual insect pests like aphids, thrips, Japanese beetles, and spider mites.
 But growing roses with pesticides and herbicides wasn’t working anymore.

-The new rose garden is planted on two acres with over 3,500 hardy rose bushes representing over 300 rose varieties, including a few Canadian introductions.
+Rose selection for the organic rose garden was a key to success.
+The new rose garden is planted on two acres with over 3,500 hardy rose bushes representing over 300 rose varieties, including a few Canadian shrub roses.
 There are hardy heritage roses like apothecary rose, damask rose, and other classic roses designed so that they introduce the story and genetics behind today’s fragrant, hardy roses.
-There are hardy Canadian roses like Therese Bugnet, a personal favorite of mine, and many hardy landscape roses.
+There are hardy Canadian rugosa roses like Therese Bugnet, a personal favorite of mine, and many hardy landscape roses.

 The newly renovated rose garden cost three million dollars to create but you can take the principles and create a small scale, eco-system rose garden where you live.
 By growing roses organically you can save money, reduce your work, and support a sustainable eco-system that produces beautiful and fragrant roses for food, medicine, and aesthetics.